Skip to content

 • memory lives in chat

-In a compiled institution:
+In a compiled company:

 • roles define responsibility and scope